culurciello/culurciello.github.io/_posts/2016-06-20-training-enet.markdown

         { 53,    1e8,   1e-4,   0 },
     }
 ```

+See how long training is flat in the 1st and 2nd regime!
+Too much wasted time.

 So for ENet V3, we decided to modify the training regime to go faster: